Cantonese poetry

 Cantonese poetry (Cantonese Jyutping: Jyut6 si1; Traditional Chinese: 粵詩) is poetry performed and composed primarily by Cantonese people.
-Most of this body of poetry has used classical Chinese grammars, but composed with Cantonese phonology in mind and thus needs to be chanted using the Cantonese language in order to rhyme.
+Most of this body of poetry uses classical Chinese grammar, but has been composed with Cantonese phonology in mind and needs to be read in the Cantonese language in order to rhyme.

 Relation to Middle Chinese literature

-Cantonese is, among extant Sinitic languages, some of the closest to Middle Chinese (Jyutping: Zung1 gu2 hon3 jyu5; Traditional Chinese: 中古漢語).
-Middle Chinese was the prestige language of Tang Empire (7th to 10th century) and Song Empire (10th to 13th century).
+Among extant Sinitic languages, Cantonese retains relatively many features of Middle Chinese phonology.
+Middle Chinese was the prestige language of the Tang dynasty (7th to 10th century) and Song dynasty (10th to 13th century).
 The works of literature from these dynasties (such as Tang poetry) have been considered some of the best works of literature from all of Chinese dynasties.
-Due to its closeness to Middle Chinese, Cantonese language is very useful for studying these great works of literature.
-This is reflected by the fact that most Tang poems will rhyme better if chanted using Cantonese.
+Due to its closeness to Middle Chinese, Cantonese is very useful for studying these great works of literature.
+This is reflected by the fact that most Tang poems will rhyme better if read in Cantonese.